chrisduerr/rum/README.md

 ### Purpose of RUM

-I created RUM because WebExtension Userstyle managers do not have direct access to the filesystem anymore and are not able to change the Browser's UI.
-This might be disired because having files makes it easy to replace and manage your styles with standard *NIX tools.
-So I had to create a way to convinently manage my userChrome and userContent with one tool.
+I created RUM because WebExtension userstyle managers do not have direct access to the filesystem anymore and are not able to change the Browser's UI.
+This might be desired because having files makes it easy to edit and manage your styles with standard *NIX tools.
+So I had to create a way to conveniently manage my userChrome and userContent with one tool.

 RUM makes it possible to manage styles from userstyles.org, your filesystem or any URL without having to leave the CLI.

-### Usage Example
+### Usage Examples

 #### Adding a Style from userstyles.org